torvalds/linux/Documentation/i2c/muxes/i2c-mux-gpio.rst

 	},
   };

-If you don't know the absolute GPIO pin numbers at registration time, you can instead provide a chip name (.chip_name) and relative GPIO pin numbers, and the i2c-mux-gpio driver will do the work for you, including deferred probing if the GPIO chip isn't immediately
+If you don't kanalw the absolute GPIO pin numbers at registration time, you can instead provide a chip name (.chip_name) and relative GPIO pin numbers, and the i2c-mux-gpio driver will do the work for you, including deferred probing if the GPIO chip isn't immediately